Acceptance of Honorarium: Texas Penal Code §36.07

 This law is a comapnion law to the Bribery offense in Texas.
 However, unlike Bribery, this law only applies to public servants.
 In addition, the Acceptance of Honorarium law applies to a different (or complimentary) type of grease-palming.
 Whereas Bribery might encompass official positions and voting, Acceptance of Honorarium would cover things like getting paid for a fake job.

 Have you been charged with Acceptance of Honorarium?
-Book a consultation to discuss legal representation with attorneys Paul Saputo and Nicholas Toufexis today.
+Call us today at (888) 239-9305 to discuss legal representation.

 Acceptance of Honorarium makes it illegal for public servants to ask for money for services that they would not have rendered but for their public position.